IceIey/Philajaeron/src/herben.md

 ![HerbenMap](/images/Herben.png)

-> Imagine cobblestone streets winding through Herben, where half-timbered houses lean against each other with their gabled roofs as if whispering secrets.
+Note: Imagine cobblestone streets winding through Herben, where half-timbered houses lean against each other with their gabled roofs as if whispering secrets.
 The air smells of woodsmoke and roasting meat.

 ## Places